paragdhoble/Study_Document/Interview Questions.md

 select emp , dense_rank() over ( order by salary desc) row_num from empTable where row_num = 3
 select max(salary), name  from (select distinct salary, name from emptable order by salary desc fetch first 3 row only)

-Q: What is WindowHand and Windowhandles and its return type ?
+Q: What is WindowHand and Windowhandles and its return type?
--
+- Return type of Windowhandles is SET

 Q: Program to get unique words